Frequently Asked Questions

 Moneyready is accessed via annual subscription.
 Moneyready offers 3 different subscriptions: one for Primary schools covering the 7-11 years programme, one for Secondary schools, 6th Forms and colleges covering both 11-14 and 14-18 year programmes, and a Home subscription for individual student use.
 Detailed prices for each can be found at the bottom of the website under ‘Plans and Pricing’.

-If you forget your password or need to reset, click on the reset password button which appears on the login page.
+If you forget your password or need to reset, from the homepage, click on sign-in in the top right hand corner.
+Enter your registered email address and click on the reset password button which appears on the login page.
 This will send an e-mail to the registered e-mail account for the subscription.
 On receipt, click on the link contained within the e-mail to reset your password.

 The Miss Moneyready blog, glossary and links and advice are all freely accessible.
 A valid subscription is required to access all other resources.